-Are Your Employees Protecting Your Clients’ Data?
-The Importance of a Bring-Your-Own-Device Policy
+BYOD Policies: Are Employees Protecting Your Clients’ Data?

 - Cost.
 With a BYOD policy, employers leverage existing personal mobile devices instead of purchasing new devices for employees.

 - Better care and maintenance.
 Mobile devices are a necessity in modern society.
 Employees can be expected to take good care of their personal devices.

 - Staying current.
 Employees upgrade their own devices as necessary, saving employers recurring expenses of keeping mobile devices up-to-date.

 - Less security.
 Especially as companies grow, it becomes harder to monitor and enforce BYOD policies.
 Unregistered, private devices present a greater security threat from malware, and via threats over unsecured networks.
 If a company’s client is subject to a data breach and the company lacked sufficient data controls, the employer could be liable for the damages.

 - Attrition.
 As employees leave, employers may struggle to find the means to ensure that sensitive information has been deleted from employees’ private devices.